-2:00pm PT by Lesley Goldberg, Michael O'Connell
+2:00pm PT by Lesley Goldberg, Mikey O'Connell

 Channing Dungey Exits ABC; Karey Burke to Take Over as Entertainment President